SaschaWillems/VulkanSponza/README.md

 Partially based on my Vulkan examples, with the goal of rendering a more complex scene outside of the example's scope.

-As this is just a playground, expect frequen (and possibly breaking) changes.
+As this is just a playground, expect frequent (and possibly breaking) changes.